musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 2. This is only a basic setup.
 All of the things I talk about can be taken much, much further if you have the time, inclination, mental capacity etc.
 3. IMPORTANT - I develop on a Mac running OS X. If you use a different operating system then I cannot guarantee that what I am doing will work without some modification.
 I would like to think that the fundementals will be the same, but you might have to do some googling to help!

-### Aims

-By the end of this article we should have:
-1. A working development environment to enable us to write and test code.
-2. Understand the basics of a good workflow

 ### What is a development environment?

 An environment is a way of seperating different stages of building a web site or app or whatever.
 At it's most basic level you will have a developement environment and a production environment.
 The development environment is where you'll spend most of your time and is usually on your local computer.
 This is where you write your code and check that everything works before releasing it to the wild.
 The production environment is where your code is when your site is live.
 This usually involves hosting of some kind unless you're able to run your own servers.